-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, RESETB, XCLK, GND and SIO interface - The data interface of the TOE is made of the Contact SIO. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, XRSTB, XCLK, GND, SIO, SPI, I2C, GPIO, SWP as well as NFC interface - The data interface of the TOE is made of the Contact I/O, SPI, I2C, SWP and NFC interfaces. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO M libraries interface. - The Bootloader interface and the System API interface

-CPU instructions.